InsaneCipher/world-map/README.md

 3. You have **5 guesses** per round before the turn ends
 4. The **country name** is revealed after your 1st wrong guess
 5. The **continent** is revealed after your 3rd wrong guess
-6. A 60-second turn timer drains on screen — answer faster for more points
+6. A 60-second turn timer drains on screen
-7. Each correct answer adds **+10 seconds** to the global clock

 ## Scoring